Doronov-IV/learning-programming/README.md

 some code for Russian-speaking folks to look at.
 Although I often try to write in both langs to keep my brain fit.

-	TL;DR:
+	TL;DR

 My whole life was a battle for tiny bits of motivation due to my mental disorder.
-It tried learning IT in a Russian university but to no luck.
+It tried learning IT at a Russian university but to no luck.

 It was 2021 that I've started a full-time "Software Development" course at our local kind of private facility and I was surprised both by the community itself and